 Tuesday, March 26, 2013

-[reimagining a Charlie Rose interview with
+[reimagining a PBS interview with

-his questions about her "process"...in the form of a dramatic monologue with her own soul.]
+the questions about her "process"...in the form of a dramatic monologue with her own soul.]

 coming from the cinema I met my soul